-This was one of the reasons why, a New York City-based youth-development program that teaches students to provide technical support and leadership in their schools, began using badges.
+This was one of the reasons why MOUSE, a New York City-based youth-development program that teaches students to provide technical support and leadership in their schools, began using badges.
 One of the main programs MOUSE offers is MOUSE Corps, a career-readiness program for high schoolers that gives those students experience providing information technology support for their schools, as well as professional internships, mentoring, and skills-building workshops.

 “What it’s really about is giving [students] that authentic role in their schools, and giving them all kinds of venues to apply their skills in real ways,” says Marc Lesser, the education director of MOUSE.
 “The major outcome of [MOUSE Corps] is all about applying skills, but we also want to help them to envision a pathway that goes beyond 12th grade.”